-Web design boo-boos and mobile app development disasters are, sadly, more common than a Simpsons Halloween special episode.
+Web design mistakes and mobile app development disasters are, sadly, more common than a Simpsons Halloween special episode.
 In fact, users come across scary interface errors and usability nightmares on a pretty regular basis.
-This is perhaps not surprising – even armed with data from user experience research and usability testing tools, it’s nevertheless hard for designers to 100% predict how their website or app will go down with users.
+This is perhaps not surprising – even armed with data from user experience research and usability testing tools, it’s hard for designers to 100% predict how their website or app will go down with users.
 Of course, prototyping with a tool such as Justinmind will go a long way towards building better end products, but even the best prototype in the world won’t save your web or mobile app from dumb design disasters.

 Here are 10 terrifying mistakes made by rookie (or not so rookie…) designers faced with web and mobile design challenges.
 Check them out… if you dare…